premail/premail/README.md

 drag-and-drop visual editor provided by an email service provider like Mailchimp, Constant Contact, etc.

-This project gives you a structure and workflow in which you can create different email designs in MJML, then create individual emails based on those designs from the command-line.
-The tools included will make creating and managing the code files for your emails vastly simpler.
+Using Premail, you can create different email designs in MJML, then use your library of designs to create individual emails.
+Premail will make creating and managing the code for these emails vastly simpler.

 When you're done, you'll have an `index.html` file (and plain-text `index.txt` file, if you've chosen the text option) that is optimized to render correctly in